 2. Be the approving authority for all outgoing correspondence originating from their respective Bureau or Section.

-3. Provide copies of all printed form letters to the Audit, Policy and Research Section prior to ordering the printing of any form letter.
+3. Provide copies of all printed form letters to the Compliance Section prior to ordering the printing of any form letter.

 1. Maintain a complete and accurate file of all form letters in use by the Department.

 2. Screen all new and reordered form letters to ensure they conform to the established format.

 A. Official written communications within the Department shall be by Memorandum.

 1. The sender shall initial next to their name in the “from” block.

 2. If practical, first names, rather than initials, shall be used.